harshrajbedi/computer-networks/README.md

 # computer-networks
-This Repository will provide all the basic knowledge required in the networking field.
+As our whole world is covered with huge network system the "World Wide Web", and these networks plays very important role in our life.
+Our life is easy and organised due to these network systems.
+This Repository will tell us how these networks together work to provide us with the best results.